Ethan-the-axolotl/GmodE2VR/README.md

 # GmodE2VR Created By Mee

 A VR simulator made using E2 in Garry's Mod
-Open the txt file to see the code and insert the code into the E2 editer.
+Open the txt file to see the code and insert the code into the E2 editor.

 Here is the creator of the dupe and the code.
 Check him out!
 Creator: https://steamcommunity.com/id/tinyssteampage